potassco/coom-benchmarks/Roadmap.md

 - Paths starting with `root.foo` are not supported
 - Arithmetics with undefined terms will give UNSAT

-#### fclingo
+#### flingo
 - Currently no division.
-Is this supported in fclingo?
+Is this supported in flingo?
-- fclingo only supports linear constraints, so multiplication is only allowed if one of the terms is a  constant number
+- flingo only supports linear constraints, so multiplication is only allowed if one of the terms is a  constant number
-- Only if attributes are marked as numeric, fclingo will use treat them as such.
+- Only if attributes are marked as numeric, flingo will use treat them as such.
   Outside of tables it is not possible to compare non-numeric with numeric attributes.